uccmisl/MiniNAM/README.md

 `sudo apt-get install python-imaging`

+Depending on your version of linux, you may need to install Tkinter using this call instead:

+`sudo apt-get install python-imaging-tk`

 MiniNAM has no additional dependencies and if you have Mininet installed in your machine then MiniNAM should work fine too.
 To install Mininet, you can go through a very helpful [getting started documentation](http://mininet.org/download/) provided by Mininet.